kmcconeghy/R-Methods/docs/02-vcovHC.md

-# Heteroskedastic & Cluster Robust Standard Errors
+# Heteroskedastic Robust Standard Errors

 ## Introduction

 In this chapter I evaluate R's capability to compute different kinds of standard errors.
 Like with many things, R has extensive flexibility here but can be daunting when you want a quick option.
 To bring this down to earth, I lay out the background, provide practical recommendations, user-written commands and benchmark to STATA.

 ### Packages to use

 <!--html_preserve--><pre>
  R version 3.3.2 (2016-10-31)
  Platform: x86_64-w64-mingw32/x64 (64-bit)